Chemical exposure leads to compensation for RAF Corporal

 In a groundbreaking decision, the Court of Appeal awarded a claimant compensation following over-exposure to Trichloroethylene while he served as a Corporal in the RAF.

-Where TCE-based solvents are used within the workplace, the employer must provide protective equipment and a well ventilated environment in order to minimise the risk of contracting illness.
+Where solvents are used within the workplace, the employer must provide protective equipment and a well-ventilated environment in order to minimise the risk of contracting the illness.

 It was alleged that the claimant's exposure to the potentially deadly solvent was assessed to have been between ten and twenty times a safe level of exposure.

-The defendant in this case was the Ministry of Defence.
+The defendant, in this case, was the Ministry of Defence.
 The MoD owe a duty of care to all servicemen as an employer owes a duty to its employees.
-The claimant alleged that he was exposed to TCE through the use of solvents whilst on active service during the Gulf War, where the claimant was required to paint motor vehicles and aircraft.
+The claimant alleged that he was exposed to chemicals through the use of solvents whilst on active service during the Gulf War, where the claimant was required to paint motor vehicles and aircraft.
 The claimant worked at a number of bases during his service, including RAF Abingdon, RAF Bruggen and RAF Leeming.

 The defendant fought the claim, alleging that they had provided adequate equipment and ventilation.